- Display the STOP, LOOK, LISTEN and THINK message in a clear place to ensure it is visible to children.

 - Behave and communicate in a professional and courteous manner towards all;

-- Respect all passengers who use my bus and their property; and
+- Respect all passengers who use your bus and their property; and

-- Administer the rules governing travel on my buses fairly, consistently and impartially.
+- Administer the rules governing travel on your buses fairly, consistently and impartially.

 The following Code of Behaviour is one of a number of tools developed for use by school communities in pursuit of improved standards of behaviour by both the users and providers of bus services.
 Its use is entirely voluntary, however it is encouraged that this model is adopted and amended as best meets local needs and circumstances.